sal55/langs/mycompilers.md

 I added DLL output to the compiler.
 But I eventually discovered that it was buggy.
 Because it goes wrong somewhere inside the OS, it was hard to find the cause.

 I decided to create my own shared-library format, called ML, using .ml files.
 This was much simpler than DLL, and more reliable.
-(Also it shared the environment of the host application.)
-Of course, it can only be used from my own M applications.
+(Also it shared the environment of the host application, something uncertain with DLLs.)
+Of course, it could only be used from my own M applications.

 This idea was extended to my own executable format, called MX and using .mx files.
-However Windows doesn't understand MX files, so to run those it needs conventional stub program, about 12KB.
+However Windows doesn't understand MX files, so to run those it needs a conventional stub program, about 12KB.

 (Since ML/MX are portable formats, one possible use would be on Linux, where I don't need to learn about ELF format; I just need a separate loader, say written in C, to run MX applications.
 Which in fact, I've already written, to try it out on Windows.
-I wanted to run my code for x64, without even needing to adjust it to use the SYS V ABI, which is just about possible for certaimn programs, but then I lost interest: WSL can run EXEs anyway...)
+I wanted to run my code for x64, without even needing to adjust it to use the SYS V ABI, which is just about possible for certain programs, but then I lost interest: WSL can run EXEs anyway...)

 Another by-product of the fixups needed for MX/ML files, is to fix up generated code to run directly in memory, without needing to write those files.